 - 1) Handling the Ball by the offense. - a) Handling the ball is transferring player possession from one teammate to another without throwing or kicking it. - b) Only direct handoffs behind the line of scrimmage are permitted.
-Handoffs may be in front, behind, or to the side of the quarterback/offensive player, but must be behind the line of scrimmage. - c) In Unified Sports divisions, a partner may hand off to another partner behind the line of scrimmage. - d) The offense may use multiple handoffs behind the line of scrimmage. - e) "Center Sneak" The ball must completely leave the center's hands on the snap and he/she must step backwards off the line of scrimmage in order to receive the direct handoff from the quarterback/offensive player before advancing the ball. - 2) Running - a) The Quarterback (player receiving the snap) cannot advance the ball across the line of scrimmage. - b) The player who takes a hand-off can pass the ball, as long as he/she does not pass the line of scrimmage. - c) Any ball snapped from the offensive No-Run Zone must be passed.
+Handoffs may be in front, behind, or to the side of the quarterback/offensive player, but must be behind the line of scrimmage. - c) In Unified Sports divisions, a partner may hand off to another partner behind the line of scrimmage. - d) The offense may use multiple handoffs behind the line of scrimmage. - e) "Center Sneak" The ball must completely leave the center's hands on the snap and he/she must step backwards off the line of scrimmage in order to receive the direct handoff from the quarterback/offensive player before advancing the ball. - 2) Running - a) The Quarterback (first player gaining possession of the snap) cannot advance the ball across the line of scrimmage at any point during a down even if a legal handoff has occurred (illegal procedure). - b) Ball carriers must make an effort to avoid defender with an established position. - c) The player who takes a hand-off can pass the ball, as long as he/she does not pass the line of scrimmage.

+- d) Any ball snapped from the offensive No-Run Zone must be passed.
 The purpose is to avoid short yardage power running situations.
-Exception to this rule is made for the following instance: Once the Offense crosses the mid-field line, the mid-field No-Run Zone is no longer enforced (such as when an Offensive foul moves the ball back beyond the mid-field line). - d) The ball carrier may not dive, hurdle or commit acts of flag guarding to shield a defender from grasping his/her flag. - e) The ball is marked at the spot where the position of the ball is when the player is declared down (carrier's flag belt is removed or hand/knee touches ground). - 3) Hurdling - a) Jumping over or attempting to jump over a player, by the ball carrier, to prevent from being downed or to gain additional yardage is illegal. - i) Note: Jumping over a player who is on the ground to avoid injury, by official's judgment, is legal. - 4) Flag Guarding (Shielding): - a) Runners shall not shield (flag guard) by using their hands, arms, or the ball to deny the opportunity for an opponent to pull or remove their flag belt.

-- b) This includes:

-- i) Swinging the hand or arm over the flag belt

-- ii) Placing the ball in possession over the flag belt

-- iii) Lowering the elbow or head

-- iv) Lowering the shoulders or arm over the flag belt

-- v) Stiff arming the defense
+Exception to this rule is made for the following instance: Once the Offense crosses the mid-field line, the mid-field No-Run Zone is no longer enforced (such as when an Offensive foul moves the ball back beyond the mid-field line). - e) The ball carrier may not dive, hurdle or commit acts of flag guarding to shield a defender from grasping his/her flag. - f) The ball is marked at the spot where the position of the ball is when the player is declared down (carrier's flag belt is removed or hand/knee touches ground). - 3) Hurdling - a) Jumping over or attempting to jump over a player, by the ball carrier, to prevent from being downed or to gain additional yardage is illegal. - i) Note: Jumping over a player who is on the ground to avoid injury, by official's judgment, is legal. - 4) Flag Guarding (Shielding): - a) Runners shall not shield (flag guard) by using their hands, arms, or the ball to deny the opportunity for an opponent to pull or remove their flag belt. - b) This includes: - i) Swinging the hand or arm over the flag belt - ii) Placing the ball in possession over the flag belt - iii) Lowering the elbow or head - iv) Lowering the shoulders or arm over the flag belt - v) Stiff arming the defense

-- vi) Spinning